shanks-t/k8s-the-sort-of-hard-way/README.md

 ## Learning Outcomes

-After completing this project, you will understand:
+If you review each of the steps in the original tutorial along with working through this repo, you will understand:

 **Kubernetes Internals:**
 - How certificates and PKI work in Kubernetes